Xavierfied/Loan-Approval-Prediction/README.md

 The Decision Tree model demonstrated significantly better performance, achieving a 0.96 F1-Score.
 This result proves that it is the superior choice for a real-world application, offering a substantial boost in predictive accuracy for identifying approved and non-approved loan applications.
 # ___
-Repository Contents
-notebooks/: Jupyter notebooks detailing the full data analysis, model training, and evaluation process.

-src/: Python scripts for data cleaning, feature engineering, and model inference.

-data/: The raw dataset used for the analysis.

-How to Reproduce
-Clone this repository:

-git clone <repository-url>

-Install the necessary dependencies:

-pip install -r requirements.txt

-Navigate to the notebooks/ directory and run the notebooks in sequential order.